DataDog/dd-sdk-ios/docs/rum_collection/swift.md

 }
 ```

+The `trackRUMView(name:)` method starts and stops a RUM view when the `SwiftUI` view appears and disappears from the screen.

 ### Instrument tap actions

-To instrument RUM tap actions, add the following to your initialization file:
+To instrument a tap action on a `SwiftUI.View`, add the following method to your view declaration:

 ```swift
 import SwiftUI